Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 CLASS FEATURES:

-– May only wear leather, studded leather, and hide armor.
-– May not equip shields larger than bucklers.
-– May only use the following weapons: dagger, club, spear, axe, quarterstaff, dart, sling, and shortbow.
-– May only become Proficient (one slot) in any weapon class.
-– May only become Proficient (one slot) in any fighting style.
-– May cast druidic spells.
-– Does not automatically learn all spells of a given level as Druids do.
-Instead, Shamans select new spells to learn at each level, which they can cast daily without memorization.
-– Gains immediate access to a number of Shaman-specific spells, which can be cast like any other:
+â€“ May only wear leather, studded leather, and hide armor. â€“ May not equip shields larger than bucklers. â€“ May only use the following weapons: dagger, club, spear, axe, quarterstaff, dart, sling, and shortbow. â€“ May only become Proficient (one slot) in any weapon class. â€“ May only become Proficient (one slot) in any fighting style. â€“ May cast druidic spells. â€“ Does not automatically learn all spells of a given level as Druids do.
+Instead, Shamans select new spells to learn at each level, which they can cast daily without memorization. â€“ Gains immediate access to a number of Shaman-specific spells, which can be cast like any other:
-  Spirit Ward, Writhing Fog, Spiritual Clarity, Spirit Fire, Recall Spirit, Spiritual Lock, and Ether Gate.
-– Gains use of the Detect Illusion skill with 20% points as a base and an 4 points per level, up to a maximum of 100% at level 20.
-– May use Shamanic Dance at will.
+  Spirit Ward, Writhing Fog, Spiritual Clarity, Spirit Fire, Recall Spirit, Spiritual Lock, and Ether Gate. â€“ Gains use of the Detect Illusion skill with 20% points as a base and an 4 points per level, up to a maximum of 100% at level 20. â€“ May use Shamanic Dance at will.

 SHAMANIC DANCE: Shamans can summon spirit allies by performing a ritualistic dance.
 While dancing, the Shaman takes a -4 penalty to Armor Class, moves at reduced speed and cannot attack, cast